Functional Tucker approximation using Chebyshev interpolation: Introduction

 The representation~\eqref{eq:tuckerapprox} is not yet practical because it involves continuous objects; a combination of low-rank tensor \emph{and} function approximation is needed.
 Univariate functions can be approximated using barycentric Lagrange interpolation based on Chebyshev points \cite{Aurentz17, Berrut04, Higham04}.
 This interpolation is fundamental to Chebfun~\cite{Driscoll14} - a package providing tools to perform numerical computations on the level of functions~\cite{Platte10}.
 Operations with these functions are internally performed by manipulating the Chebyshev coefficients of the interpolant~\cite{Battles04}.

 In Chebfun2~\cite{Townsend14,Townsend13}, a bivariate function $f(x,y)$ is approximated by applying Adaptive Cross Approximation (ACA) \cite{Bebendorf11}, which yields a low-rank approximation in terms of function fibers (e.g. $f(x_\star,y)$ for fixed $x_\star$ but varying $y$), and interpolating these fibers.
 In Chebfun3, Hashemi and Trefethen~\cite{Hashemi17} extended these ideas to trivariate functions by recursively applying ACA, to first break down the tensor to function slices (e.g., $f(x_\star,y,z)$ for fixed $x_\star$) and then to function fibers.
 As will be explained in Section~\ref{sec:Chebfun3Redundant}, this indirect approach via slice approximations typically leads to redundant function fibers, which in turn involve unnecessary function evaluations.
 This is particularly problematic when the evaluation of the function is expensive, e.g. when each sample requires the solution of a partial differential equation (PDE); see Section~\ref{sec:NumericalResults} for an example.
+Whilst we only focus on function approximation throughout this work, the scope of Chebfun3 is wider, for instance it contains tools to perform numerical integration and differentiation.

 In this paper, we propose a novel algorithm aiming at computing the Tucker decomposition directly.
 Our algorithm is called Chebfun3F to emphasize that it is based on selecting the \emph{Fibers} $u_i,v_j,w_k$ in the Tucker approximation~\eqref{eq:tuckerapprox}.
 To compute a suitable core tensor, oblique projections based on Discrete Empirical Interpolation (DEIM)~\cite{Chaturantabut10} are used.
 We combine this approach with heuristics similar to the ones used in Chebfun3 for choosing the univariate discretization parameters adaptively and for the accuracy verification.